ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ### 4. `keep_parents`

 It accepts an integer and defaults to -1.
-It set to `-1` or a positive integer, then it keeps the parents of one generation available in the next generation.
+If set to `-1` or a positive integer, then it keeps the parents of one generation available in the next generation.

 ## Why the Fitness Function is not Called for Solution at Index 0?